Makati: Economy

+The biggest trading floor of the Philippine Stock Exchange used to be situated along the city's Ayala Avenue, before the stock exchange moved their headquarters to the Bonifacio Global City in Taguig.
+The city has an office space supply of 2.8 e6sqm as of end-2021, making it a dominant office market in Metro Manila alongside Taguig and Pasig.
+As of 2023, Taguig had the highest share of existing office supply in Metro Manila at 26 percent, followed by Makati at 20 percent.

+Makati is the second top revenue earner in the National Capital Region, following Quezon City at first place.
+The city has not increased its tax rates since its new Revenue Code took effect in 2006, and has been free of deficit for about three decades.

+Most of the tallest skyscrapers in Metro Manila and the Philippines are located in Makati.
+Among them are the PBCom Tower, Trump Tower Manila and Gramercy Residences in Century City, Discovery Primea, Shang Salcedo Place, and G.T.
+International Tower.
+PBCom Tower along Ayala Avenue was the country's tallest office building from 2001 to 2017, with a total ground-to-architectural-top height of 259 m.
+It was surpassed in 2017 by the Metrobank Center in Taguig with a total architectural height of 318 m.

+In addition, Evangelista Street in Barangay Bangkal is known for being the site of automobile repair shops, replacement automobile parts stores, tire and wheel stores, car air-conditioning unit repair shops, and car tint stores, almost similar to Banawe Street in Quezon City.

 Shopping centers

 Makati is one of the most well-known shopping hubs of Metro Manila.
 Various shopping centers, offering both international and local retail shops, high-end boutiques, dining outlets and entertainment facilities can be found around the city.

 The Ayala Center is a major commercial development operated by Ayala Land located in the Makati CBD.
 The center is known for its wide array of shopping, entertainment, and cultural offerings, making it a premier shopping and cultural district in the metropolis.
 It is a vast walkable complex with high-end malls that houses cinemas, local and international shops, homegrown restaurants and international food chains.
-The shopping malls that are located at the Ayala Center include Greenbelt, Glorietta, Park Square, The Link, and One Ayala.
+The shopping malls that are located at the Ayala Center include Greenbelt, Glorietta, Park Square, The Link, and Ayala Malls One Ayala.
 The Ayala Center is also home to three department stores, namely: SM Makati, Rustan's, and The Landmark.

-Other shopping centers in Makati include Power Plant Mall at Rockwell Center, Century City Mall at Century City, Ayala Malls Circuit, Cash & Carry Mall, Makati Cinema Square, Guadalupe Commercial Center, Paseo de Magallanes, and pocket malls at various high-rise residential condominiums or office buildings in the city.
+Other shopping centers in Makati include Power Plant Mall at Rockwell Center, Century City Mall at Century City, Ayala Malls Circuit at Circuit Makati, Cash & Carry Mall, Walter Mart Makati, Makati Central Square (formerly Makati Cinema Square), Guadalupe Commercial Complex, Paseo de Magallanes, and pocket malls at various high-rise residential condominiums or office buildings in the city.